wildhamza/BookBazaar/docs/design_patterns.md

-# Design Patterns in BookBazaar Application
+# Design Patterns in Online Book Shop Application

 ## 1. Model-View-Controller (MVC)
 **Purpose**: Separates the application into three interconnected components to manage the user interface, business logic, and data.